 He was the founding director-general of the National Institute of Public Health in Mexico, one of the leading institutions of its kind in the developing world.
 He also served as executive director in charge of Evidence and Information for Policy at the World Health Organization and as senior fellow in the global health program of the Bill & Melinda Gates Foundation, among other leadership positions.

 Dr. Frenk holds a medical degree from the National University of Mexico, as well as a master of public health and a joint Ph.D. in Medical Care Organization and in Sociology from the University of Michigan.
-He has received honorary degrees from six universities.
+He has received honorary degrees from seven universities.

 His scholarly production, which includes over 160 articles in academic journals, as well as many books and book chapters, has been cited more than 13,000 times.
 In addition, he has written three best-selling novels for youngsters explaining the functions of the human body.